Power Automate > Understanding Power Automate basics

 -

 Initialize a variable to store file content (optional but good practice).
-Files from Tallyfy form fields might be base64 encoded.
-Explicitly decoding can be useful.
-See working with data operations and variables for more on variables and expressions.
+Tallyfy sends files as base64 - you might need to decode them.
+Check out working with data operations and variables if you’re new to this.
 Action: Initialize variable.

 - Name: